 The rest of the soldering process is carried out automatically by machines.
 The reflow soldering uses a series of heaters and cold heaters to melt and solidify the solder and make it firm.

-The manual soldering technique may be needed when you are dealing with THT components.
+The manual soldering technique may be needed when dealing with THT components.
 You have to place the parts by hand and then solder the extra lead or wire on the other side of the board.
 It has to be done carefully so that the solder or flux does not touch the different components and only in the right place.

 Differences in Printed Circuit Boards Assembly Process